-Ed Sledge represents businesses, including private equity groups, product manufacturers and financial services institutions, in high-exposure civil disputes in a variety of industries.
-Ed’s national practice focuses on complex business and commercial litigation in courts across the country; he also routinely represents businesses in consumer finance disputes and in personal injury and wrongful death matters.
+Ed Sledge is an experienced litigator and trial lawyer who represents businesses in high-exposure civil disputes in a variety of industries.
+Ed’s national practice focuses on complex business and commercial litigation in courts across the country; he also routinely represents businesses in product liability matters, consumer finance disputes, and in personal injury and wrongful death matters.
 With his strategic, problem-solving approach and ability to anticipate and see the big picture, he helps his clients successfully navigate complex, high-stakes disputes.

-Ed is a frequent lecturer and author on civil litigation and trial issues.
-In the past few years, he has co-authored an article for the IADC’s Defense Counsel Journal on extraterritorial jurisdiction under RICO and on trying complex commercial cases, and for the Alabama Lawyer on forum selection clauses.
-He has spoken at IADC meetings about trying a complex commercial case, a RICO case and handling consumer finance disputes under Dodd-Frank, and has addressed the Alabama Association of Corporate Counsel regarding insurance coverage issues in third-party litigation.
-Ed has also spoken at the Military Law Symposium regarding Veterans Courts and presented at the Alabama Lawyers Hall of Fame.
-Ed was recently selected to serve as a faculty member at the 2018 IADC Trial Academy.
+Ed is a first chair trial lawyer, and frequent lecturer and author on civil litigation and trial issues.
+In recent years, he has co-authored an article for the IADC’s Defense Counsel Journal on extraterritorial jurisdiction under RICO and on trying complex commercial jury cases, and for the Alabama Lawyer on forum selection clauses.
+He has spoken at IADC meetings about trying complex commercial cases to a jury, trying a complex RICO case, and handling consumer finance disputes under Dodd-Frank.
+Ed also routinely presents on indemnity and insurance coverage issues in third-party litigation.
+Ed has also spoken at the Military Law Symposium regarding Veterans Courts and presents annually at the Alabama Lawyers Hall of Fame.
+He was recently selected to serve as a faculty member at the 2018 IADC Trial Academy at Stanford University.

-Ed is the past chair of the IADC’s Business Litigation Committee and a past chair of the Alabama State Bar’s (ASB) Leadership Forum Section.
+Ed is a past chair of the IADC’s Business Litigation Committee and the Alabama State Bar’s (ASB) Leadership Forum Section.
 For three years in a row Ed received the ASB’s President’s Award, which is presented to members of the bar who best exemplify the ASB motto, “Lawyers Render Service.”
-He has also been listed in Alabama Super Lawyers “Top 50,” The Best Lawyers in America® and several other publications.
+He has also been listed in Alabama Super Lawyers “Top 50,” The Best Lawyers in America®, Benchmark Litigation and several other publications.